3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Is Vienna worth visiting?

 Vienna is worth it if only to prove me wrong.
-Heck, even I plan on visiting Vienna for 3 days soon, because I’m starting to feel like I want to give it a chance to redeem itself.
-Second chances, you know?
+Heck, even I plan on visiting Vienna for 3 days soon, because I’m starting to feel like I want to give it another chance to redeem itself.
+Second (and third and fourth) chances, you know?

 You can see the route with all the stops of the day on Google Maps